-There is no general import prohibition on toy or replica guns, or on "airsoft" or BB-type guns.
+There is no general import prohibition on toy or replica guns, or on "airsoft" or BB-type guns (see below for more detail).

 The European Firearms Pass

 Temporary transfers of personal firearms in the EU may take place using a European Firearms Pass.
 However, the Isle of Man is not covered by the relevant Directive that deals with the Pass, and therefore transfers to and from an EU Member State do not require and would not be covered by such a Pass.